 Let’s ring in the New Year with three financial best practices for your brewery.

-These ideas will help you tidy up your financial statements, build a solid financial game plan for 2019, and stay in compliance with a pesky tax rule.
+These ideas will help you tidy up your financial statements, build a solid financial game plan for the year ahead, and stay in compliance with a pesky tax rule.

-- Financial Statement Scrub: How to Start off 2019 with Clean Numbers
+- Financial Statement Scrub: How to Start off the Year with Clean Numbers

 - The One-Page Brewery Financial Planner